gbv/jskos-server/README.md

 1. Make sure the base URL is configured correctly in `config.json` so that correct URIs will be generated.
 Test this by creating a new mapping and making sure the URI of that mapping is correct and accessible.

+1. Provide a list of trusted proxy IPs or ranges in the `proxies` key in `config.json`.
+E.g. `"proxies": ["123.456.789.101", "234.567.891.011"]`.
+See also: [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html).

-2. The reverse proxy should be configured so that the base URL has a trailing slash: ~~`https://example.com/api`~~ ❌ - `https://example.com/api/` ✅ (Note: Not implementing this has no further consequences except that `/api` will not be accessible.)
+1. The reverse proxy should be configured so that the base URL has a trailing slash: ~~`https://example.com/api`~~ ❌ - `https://example.com/api/` ✅ (Note: Not implementing this has no further consequences except that `/api` will not be accessible.)

-3. The reverse proxy should also be configured so that any URL **except** the base URL has **no** trailing slash: ~~`https://example.com/api/status/`~~ ❌ - `https://example.com/api/status` ✅
+1. The reverse proxy should also be configured so that any URL **except** the base URL has **no** trailing slash: ~~`https://example.com/api/status/`~~ ❌ - `https://example.com/api/status` ✅

-4. Make sure the target parameter (i.e. the actual IP and port where `jskos-server` is running) has a trailing slash.
+1. Make sure the target parameter (i.e. the actual IP and port where `jskos-server` is running) has a trailing slash.

+1. Make sure the proxy is configured to correctly set the `X-Forwarded-For` header.

 The following would be an example for 2./3./4. with an Apache reverse proxy: